 A fitness trainer served in a Special Forces military unit and then got a degree in exercise physiology and a host of certifications.
 He’s also very creative about developing training programs and he’s soft-spoken and friend.
 He has a special niche of clients who want to train for Navy Seals and fire departments, but he’s also got a following among ordinary people who value his knowledge and like to brag about their tough trainer.
 Boot camps?
 He’s the real deal.

 What’s common to these stories?

 Well, they can’t be faked.
 No personality transplants!

-If you’d like to talk more about this, check out my Online Marketing Consultation.
+If you’d like to talk more about this, check out my Strategic Intensive.
 You’ll not only find why you’re special: you’ll communicate your standout signature with compelling copy that engages your audience.